Lferg98/readme-generator/Develop/utils/generateREADME.md

 ### npm install

 # Usage:
 ### The user must install the inquirer package.
-Use npm inquirer to install
+Use npm inquirer

 # Contributors:
-### Clone the repo to your local machine
+### Clone the repo to your local machine.

 # Tests:
 ## To run tests, you need to run the following command: